algofairness/fairness-comparison/README.md

 This repository is meant to facilitate the benchmarking of fairness aware machine learning algorithms.

+*This specific branch represents the state of the code as of the arXiv paper (v1).*

 To run the benchmarks, clone the repository and run: